FoxInFlame/MinecraftColorCodes/README.md

 If you find more, please submit a ticket.

+##Updates
+v1.0 - Created this file, added replacements for color codes v1.1 - Added formatting replacements (e.g. §l) v1.2 - Added support for multiple occurence of one color code in a string

 ##Terms of Service
 By using this JS file, you agree to the Terms of Conditions below.
 - You can not modify this file in any way.